sohil-khann/HR-DashBoard/README.md

 ## Support & Contact

-For any questions, issues, or feature requests, please contact [Your Name/Team Name] at [Your Email Address or Support Link].
+For any questions, issues, or feature requests, please contact Sohil khan at sohilkhann164@gmail.com.

 Thank you for using the HR Dashboard!